Photometric classification and redshift estimation of LSST Supernovae: SN classification

 The equation above also indicates that we should set $\frac{t_{\mathrm{rise}}}{t_{\mathrm{fall}}} <1$ in order to have a meaningful $t_\mathrm{max}$.
 This constraint is useful in excluding some of the bad fits.
 More details on the quality cuts are described in Section \ref{subsec:quality cuts}.

-The SN spectra are near zero for a rest-frame wavelength that is less than 2000 Angstroms.
-So for higher redshift SNe, there is little flux in the u, g band.
+For higher redshift SNe, there is little flux in the u, g band.
 At the other end of the spectra, the Y band data are usually noisy.
 We notice that the Bazin function does not fit well for these bands with low SNR.
 So we fit the light curve with different forms depending on the SNR of the band being fitted.
 For $\textrm{SNR} > 5$, the light curve is fitted using Eq. \ref{eq:bazinfunc}, otherwise the light curve is fitted to a constant $f(t) = B$.

 We utilize the curvefit procedure in python scipy\footnote{https://www.scipy.org/}.
 It is necessary to set initial values and limits for the parameters being fitted.
 To achieve better results, we do the fit in two steps with different initial conditions and parameter limits.
 We list the initial values and parameter limits in Table \ref{tb:initial_condition}.
 The initial values of the 2nd fit are calculated using the results of the 1st fit.
 We define a ``successful fit" as satisfying the following conditions: $t_{\mathrm{fall}} > t_{\mathrm{rise}} > 1$.
 The successfully fitted bands in the 1st fit are kept and the median of the parameters of such bands are used as the initial value in the 2nd fit.
 A 2nd fit is also performed when the constant fitting returns a $B$ value larger than 5; this usually happens for the Y band where the SNR is lower than 5 but there is indeed signal and can be fitted with Eq. \ref{eq:bazinfunc}.